Good Riddance (band)

 Good Riddance (sometimes abbreviated GR) is an American punk rock band from Santa Cruz, California.
 They released seven full-length studio albums on Fat Wreck Chords, then disbanded after releasing a live recording of their farewell concert in 2007.
 They reformed in 2012 and released an eighth studio album, Peace in Our Time, in 2015.
-The band released Thoughts and Prayers, their eighth full length album, on July 19, 2019.
+The band released Thoughts and Prayers, their ninth full length album, on July 19, 2019.
 Led by vocalist Russ Rankin, the band's longtime lineup includes guitarist Luke Pabich, bassist Chuck Platt, and drummer Sean "SC" Sellers.
 Their sound is influenced by the hardcore punk scene and the band was known for their combination of fast punk with catchy melodies.
 Lyrical themes vary from political protests and critical analyses of American society to personal struggles and alienation.

 History

 State of Grace

 Prior to Good Riddance, in the early 1990s Russ Rankin and Luke Pabich were members of Santa Cruz hardcore band State of Grace.
 State of Grace released one demo cassette, approximately 31 minutes long, in 1992; the nine tracks were recorded at "Lumberjack Studios" in "Haward" (presumably Hayward, California).
 They subsequently played dates on two short tours.